lawrence-laz/Decor.NET/README.md

 # Decor.NET

 ### What is it?
-Sometimes we need to write some code that affects the whole code base, like logging.
-But adding this unrelated code to each method is messy.
-Instead we can write this code in one place and apply it to any method we want dynamically.
+Sometimes there is a need to write code that should affect a big part of a code base, like logging, performance tracking, etc. But adding this unrelated code to each method is messy.
+Instead of that, code can be written in one place and attached dynamically where needed.

 Decor makes it easy to add additional behaviour to existing methods using the C# attributes and without modifying the target method's body.